 This map shows the location and boundaries of West Potomac Park.
-The park is located just south of the The White House, west of most of the Smithsonian Museums, northwest of East Potomac Park and Hains Point and east of the Potomac River.
+The park is located just south of The White House, west of most of the Smithsonian Museums, northwest of East Potomac Park and Hains Point and east of the Potomac River.
 It is accessible by car by crossing into the District of Columbia from Northern Virginia via I-66 E (the Theodore Roosevelt Memorial Bridge) and I-395 N (14th Street Bridge).

 Parking is very limited in West Potomac Park.
 The closest Metro stations are Smithsonian and Federal Triangle.
-See information about parking near the National Mall.

 Key Sites Within West Potomac Park